zbalkan/osq-ext-bin/README.md

 collection needs from the endpoint i.e. live investigation, real time state changes, performance monitoring and log monitoring.

-9. How to upgrade from the last released extension version (1.0.22.2)?
+9. How to upgrade from the earlier released extension versions?

-Unfortunately a non-disruptive upgrade is not supported at this point.
-The clean way of upgrading would be: *Stop the osquery service.
-Run the cleanup utility.
-Replace the file plgx_win_extension.ext.exe.
-Re-start the service.*
+Unfortunately a **non-disruptive upgrade is not supported at this point**.
+The clean way of upgrading would be:
+- Stop the osquery service
+- Run the cleanup (*_cleanup.bat*) utility
+- Replace the file plgx_win_extension.ext.exe
+- Re-start the service
 Any previously stored data tables will be lost.

 10. What if something breaks?